 At Educate Maine, we believe the classroom teacher is the backbone of the American educational system.
 That is why we partner with the Maine Department of Education to administer and manage the Maine Teacher of the Year.
 The program honors the contributions and elevates the voice of Maine’s classroom teachers.
-The County and State Teachers of the Year serve as exemplars of the teaching profession, and advocates for quality education of Maine students.
+The County and State Teachers of the Year serve as ambassadors of the teaching profession, and advocates for quality education of Maine students.

 Selecting a Teacher of the Year is meant to celebrate the thousands of outstanding professional educators in Maine schools, not to single out any individual as the best teacher in Maine.

 Learn more about our program, meet the Maine Teachers of the Year, follow us on Facebook and Twitter, and nominate a teacher today!

 To be considered for County and State Teacher of the Year, a person must:

 The Maine Teacher of the Year candidate has the respect and admiration of their colleagues and: